EffectOrientedProgramming/book/Chapters/05_Testing.md

 Those values are typically provided to `ZIO.Random` by calling `Scala.util.Random`.

 If something in your system needs random numbers, you can use the default behavior, or you can provide your own sequence using `TestRandom`.
-When your program treats randomness as an Effect, testing unusual scenarios is straightforward---you transparently provide data that produces deterministic behavior.
+When your program treats randomness as an Effect, testing unusual scenarios is straightforward--you transparently provide data that produces deterministic behavior.

 ### Time